michaeljturner/APItesting/README.md

-Hi, this is the read me for this file.
+This is the README.md file for the APItestingrepo